This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 will appear there.

-(Note to Incubator people: if the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, just put the podling name in the free text input box.)
+(Incubator note: if the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, just put the podling name in the free text input box.)

 New Account requests will only be accepted from PMC chairs and ASF members.
 If you are acting on behalf of a project which was accepted for incubation, please get in touch with the sponsoring PMC and let them take care of requesting any new accounts.